Graduate Catalog

 Credit Requirements:

 The Virginia Tech Ph.D. in Business requires a minimum of 90 credit hours.
 The program for the Executive Ph.D. in Business assumes prior graduate study in business or a related field from which a maximum of 30 relevant credits can be transferred to meet core credit requirements.
-Candidates without this preparation must complete an additional 30 credits of preparatory work.

 Graded Coursework: